Agustin-Vidal-Holberton/holbertonschool-low_level_programming/functions_nested_loops/README.md

 6-abs.c: Returns the absolute value of number 7-print_last_digit.c: Computes and prints the last digit of 'number' 8-24_hours.c: Prints from 00:00 to 23:59, one per line.
+9-times_table.c: Prints the multiplication table in a formatted way